Protocol Security19 min read

 Even if Modbus had authentication, it has no authorization model.
 There is no concept of "this client may read but not write" or "this client may write setpoints but not force outputs."
 Any client that can communicate at all can execute any function code, access any address range, and modify any accessible data table.

-Attack implication: An attacker who gains access to a DMZ historian that has Modbus read access to a historian can, without any additional privilege escalation, attempt Modbus write commands — there is no protocol-level mechanism to differentiate read and write permissions.
+An attacker who gains access to a DMZ historian with Modbus read access can, without any additional privilege escalation, attempt Modbus write commands, because there is no protocol-level mechanism to differentiate read and write permissions.

 No Integrity Checking

-Modbus TCP provides no cryptographic integrity checking.
-A man-in-the-middle attacker positioned between a Modbus client and server can modify Modbus responses in transit — changing the process values that the SCADA system receives without the server or the client detecting the modification.
+Modbus TCP provides no cryptographic integrity checking on its messages.
+A man-in-the-middle attacker positioned between a Modbus client and server can modify Modbus responses in transit, changing the process values that the SCADA system receives without the server or the client detecting the modification.
 This is the mechanism behind T0856 (Spoof Reporting Message) in ATT&CK for ICS.

-Attack implication: Process values displayed to operators on HMIs, and recorded in historians, are only as trustworthy as the network path carrying the Modbus traffic.
+The practical implication: process values displayed to operators on HMIs, and recorded in historians, are only as trustworthy as the network path carrying the Modbus traffic.
 An attacker who has achieved a network-level man-in-the-middle position can deceive operators and historians about the actual state of the controlled process.

 No Encryption